 Ms. Magdalena Navarro currently serves as Senior International Program Manager in the International and Academic Office (IAAO) at the National Institute of Standards and Technology (NIST).
-In that role, she is responsible for managing the International portfolios at NIST, including developing and implementing NIST international S&T policies, providing liaison with foreign and U.S. government representatives, government institutions and universities.
+In that role, she is responsible for managing the international portfolios at NIST, including developing and implementing NIST international S&T policies, and serving as NIST liaison with foreign and U.S. government institutions and universities for research collaborations.

-In 2018, Ms Navarro received NIST MML Accolades Award, and in 2011 received the NIST Bronze Medal and was inducted as a Distinguished Scientist to the Sigma Xi Scientific Research Society.
-She currently serves in the Selection Committees of the AAAS-Lemelson Invention Ambassadors and National Inventors Hall of Fame Museum.
+She has received numerous awards and most recently in 2021 and 2018, Ms Navarro received NIST MML Accolades Award for Service in Professional Organizations, and in 2011 received the NIST Bronze Medal.
+In 2011, she was also inducted as a Distinguished Scientist to the Sigma Xi Scientific Research Society.
+She has served in the selection committees for the American Association for the Advancement of Science (AAAS)-Lemelson Invention Ambassadors and the National Inventors Hall of Fame Museum.

 Dean R. Collins